Debtors and Creditors Explained: What is a Creditor or Debtor?

 Other creditors listed on a balance sheet covers sums due to other entities.
 This could include loans from directors, especially in small businesses, put in place to help cash flow.

-Keeping on top of revenue coming into and out of a business is fundamental to running a successful business.
-That’s true for enterprises of every size, from startups to SMEs and bigger companies.
+Keeping on top of revenue coming into and expenses going out of a business is fundamental to running a successful business.
+That’s true for enterprises of every size, from startups to SMEs and large corporate companies.

 Here are five tips based on our experience as professional accountants working with a range of small businesses, landlords, restaurants, charities, hotels, builders, sole traders, and other sectors:

-For a free consultation on how Perrys Accountants in London and Kent can help your business manage creditors and debtors and thrive, contact us now.
+For a free consultation on how Perrys Accountants in London and Kent can help your business manage creditors and debtors, and the effects on cash flow and thrive, contact us now.